-A review of recent developments focusing on safety issues in the near-term deployment of new plants and the advanced fuel cycle initiative will be among the topics of discussion.
-At the end of each day, there will be a panel discussion comprised of that day’s lecturers to answer questions.
+A review of recent developments focusing on safety issues in the operating plants and the near-term deployment of new plants will be among the topics of discussion to be emphasized.
+At the end of each day, there will be a panel discussion consisting of that day’s lecturers to answer questions.

 Takeaways from this course include: